HaxeFoundation/HaxeManual/content/03-type-system.md

 > ##### Define: Structural Subtyping
 >
-> Structural subtyping defines an implicit relation between types that have the same structure.
+> Structural subtyping defines an implicit relationship between types that have the same structure.

-Structural sub-typing in Haxe is allowed when unifying
+Structural sub-typing in Haxe is allowed when unifying:

 * a [class](types-class-instance) with a [structure](types-anonymous-structure) and
 * a structure with another structure.

-The following example is part of the `Lambda` class of the [Haxe Standard Library](std):
+The following example is part of the `Lambda` class in the [Haxe Standard Library](std):

 ```haxe
 public static function empty<T>(it : Iterable<T>):Bool {
   return !it.iterator().hasNext();
 }
 ```
 The `empty`-method checks if an `Iterable` has an element.
 For this purpose, it is not necessary to know anything about the argument type other than the fact that it is considered an iterable.
-This allows calling the `empty`-method with any type that unifies with `Iterable<T>` which applies to a lot of types in the Haxe Standard Library.
+This allows calling the `empty`-method with any type that unifies with `Iterable<T>`, which applies to many types in the Haxe Standard Library.

-This kind of typing can be very convenient but extensive use may be detrimental to performance on static targets, which is detailed in [Impact on Performance](types-structure-performance).
+This kind of typing can be very convenient, but extensive use may be detrimental to performance on static targets, which is detailed in [Impact on Performance](types-structure-performance).